-SCARPA advised that YOUSEF began slipping papers to phase this, 1/2 sheet of paper rolled up with writing on them.
+SCARPA advised that YOUSEF began slipping papers to plant him, 1/2 sheet of paper rolled up with writing on them.

 According to SCARPA, YOUSEF writes in sentences.
-SCARPA advised that when YOUSEF slips him these papers he writes on the paper that he wants them back.
+SCARPA advised that when YOUSEP slips him these papers he writes on the paper that he wants them back.
 SCARPA advised he has only kept the notes for a matter of minutes, approximately 10 minutes, just long enough to write some things down.
 SCARPA advised he may get one note a day or one every couple of days.
-According to SCARFA, the number of notes varies according to the circumstances at the sec.
+According to SCARPA, the number of notes varies according to the circumstances at the noc.
 SCARPA advised YOUSEF does not give his notes back to him, but expects SCARPA to return YOUSEF's notes quickly.
-SCARFA
+SCARPA believes YOUSEF throws the notes in the toilet.

-SCARPA advised these notes, referred to as "kites" are passed from inmate to inmate, in newspapers, or through holes in the valls of the cells.
+SCARPA advised these notes, referred to as "kites" are passed from inmate to inmate, in newspapers, or through holes in the walls of the cells.